andywar65/dj-hx-patterns/README.md

 # dj-hx-patterns
-Some patterns I use with Django and HTMX, Python 3.10 and Django 4.1
+Some patterns I use with Django and HTMX (Python 3.10 and Django 4.1)
 ## Purpose
 Experiment some patterns using [HTMX](https://htmx.org/) along with Django.
 Build reusable apps with typical `CRUD` interactions (see below).
 ## Installation